jmsdnns/blag/content/history/wild-man-adams/index.md

 England called this the _Incident on King Street_, but Samuel and Paul Revere call it [_The Boston Massacre_](https://en.wikipedia.org/wiki/Boston_Massacre).
 They were going to milk this for all the propaganda value it had.
 Britain could not believe the way it was being spun in the colonies.
 From the British perspective, it was an act of self-defense by 9 cornered troops against a mob of 400 angry colonists.
 From Samuel's perspective, it was an opportunity to agitate the resistance.

+Paul Revere created this engraving to capture the moment.
+He joined the Sons of Liberty right away and contributed engravings like this one starting in 1765.
+It's a phenomenal example of art's power to influence politics.
 ![An engraving created by Paul Revere of the Boston Massacre from March 1770](TheBostonMassacre.jpg)

 Samuel was very good at turning people against the king.
 His cousin, John, wanted to make a different point about kings.
 He would demonstrate that the colonies were a civilized place, ruled by law, to show that king's were not necessary for justice to take place.
 The people could do it themselves.